Learning GUI Grounding with Spatial Reasoning from Visual Feedback: Related Work

 \section{Related Work}

 \paragraph{GUI Grounding} A common implementation for these agents involves a planning model that determines the sequence of actions, and a grounding model that predicts the positions to execute them.
 Recently, the purely vision-driven approach has shown significant advantages in accuracy and general applicability, as it does not rely on backends of systems and external utilities \citep{UGround, GUI-Actor, GTA1}.
+Some works train grounding models by SFT on large-scale GUI datasets~\citep{CogAgent, UGround, OS-ATLAS, Aguvis}, and some works train the models by RL with rule-based rewards~\citep{GUI-R1, GUI-G1, UI-R1, InfiGUI-R1}.
+Some concurrent works learn iterative cropping, aiming to reduce the difficulty of one-step grounding on large images~\citep{GUI-Spotlight, GUI-ARP, GUI-RC}.
+Differently, \MethodName aims to improve the alignment between coordinates and on-screen locations by learning to control a cursor; the cropping \CropName is only applied during inference and can also improve the accuracy of other methods due to its simplicity and effectiveness.

-SFT is a common method for training vision-driven grounding models on large-scale GUI datasets~\citep{CogAgent, SeeClick, UGround, OS-ATLAS, ShowUI, Aguvis, JEDI}.
-Recently, RL with rule-based rewards has emerged as a popular technique for enhancing one-step GUI grounding~\citep{GUI-R1, GUI-G1, UI-R1, SE-GUI, InfiGUI-R1, GTA1, GUI-G2}.
-Different from existing works, our main contribution is reformulating the learning of GUI grounding to a multi-step interaction process, enabling better spatial-coordinate alignment by conducting spatial reasoning from explicit visual feedback during interaction. \paragraph{Multimodal Reasoning} \citet{VisionR1,Zhou2025R1ZerosM,VLMR1,Chen2025SFTOR,PixelReasoner} show emergent multimodal reasoning capability in VLMs after RL training. \citet{whyspatialreasoninghard,canmllmspatialrelation,strugglespatialunderstand} reveal that VLMs struggle with spatial reasoning and often fail in inferring spatial relationships between objects. \citep{interthinkandvisualdraw} improves image-text interleaved reasoning through RL. \citet{visualizationofthought} and \citet{ThinkingwithGeneratedImages} propose to generate visual thoughts to improve multimodal reasoning.
-Our multi-step interaction learning process is related to recent works on multi-turn interaction paradigms in VLMs~\citep{ScalingTestTimeInteraction, Learn-by-interact}, which suggested scaling test-time interaction to improve reasoning, and tool-augmented reasoning frameworks~\citep{ReAct, ToolLLM, ToolLearningSurvey}, where agents iteratively refine their predictions through sequential actions.
+\textbf{Multimodal Reasoning \ } \citet{VisionR1,Zhou2025R1ZerosM,VLMR1,Chen2025SFTOR,PixelReasoner} show emergent multimodal reasoning capability in VLMs after RL training. \citet{whyspatialreasoninghard,canmllmspatialrelation,strugglespatialunderstand} reveal that VLMs struggle with spatial reasoning and often fail in inferring spatial relationships between objects. \citep{interthinkandvisualdraw} improves image-text interleaved reasoning through RL. \citet{visualizationofthought} and \citet{ThinkingwithGeneratedImages} proposed to generate visual reasoning thoughts.
+Our multi-step interaction learning process is related to recent works on multi-turn interaction paradigms in VLMs~\citep{ScalingTestTimeInteraction, Learn-by-interact}, which suggested scaling test-time interaction to improve reasoning, and tool-augmented reasoning frameworks~\citep{ReAct, ToolLLM, ToolLearningSurvey}, where agents iteratively refine their predictions by sequential actions.